-Conflicts of interest may not always be clear-cut, and questions are encouraged.
-Any director or officer who becomes aware of a conflict or potential conflict should bring it to the attention of the Chief Executive Officer, the Chief Financial Officer, the Chair of the Audit Committee, or legal counsel, as appropriate in the circumstances.
-All directors and officers of the Company shall disclose any material transaction or relationship that reasonably could be expected to give rise to such conflict of interest to the Chair of the Audit Committee so that the Audit Committee can review such transaction or relationship.
+Conflicts of interest are prohibited as a matter of Company policy, except under guidelines approved by the Board of Directors.
+Conflicts of interest may not always be clear-cut and further review and discussions may be appropriate.
+Any director or officer who becomes aware of a conflict or potential conflict should bring it to the attention of the Chief Executive Officer, the Chief Financial Officer, or legal counsel as appropriate in the circumstances.
 Any employee who becomes aware of a conflict or potential conflict should bring it to the attention of a supervisor, manager, or other appropriate personnel.